0jump/personal-website/Plans.md

 ### Other Issues

   - All forms do not submit when I press enter, bcs input is `type="button"` and not `type="submit"`
+  - Hashing & Salting password on signup is done synchronously (might slow the server)